Discovery-Sourced CMDB: Live, Governed, and Built for Agentic IT

 Most CMDBs start strong and degrade fast.
-Manual maintenance can’t keep pace with how quickly environments change — records fall behind, teams start compensating with their own spreadsheets, and change decisions get made on data that no longer reflects reality.
+Manual maintenance can’t keep pace with how quickly environments change.
+Records fall behind.
+Teams start compensating with their own spreadsheets.
+Change decisions end up resting on data that no longer reflects reality.

-Virima solves this at the source.
-We populate your CMDB from multi-source discovery — every CI has a verified source, a freshness timestamp, and an ownership tag.
-Live, explainable, and governed.
-Designed under the ITIL® framework.
+Virima fixes this at the source by populating your CMDB from multi-source discovery.
+Every CI gets a verified source, a freshness timestamp, and an ownership tag.
+That combination produces Trusted Runtime Truth: live, explainable, and governed, and built under the ITIL® framework.

 How the Virima CMDB Stays Accurate